 Each tour gives you a starting point, then clue by clue you are lead to explore different highlights in your selected city or neighborhood.
 At each highlight, you are asked a question (ie: what is painted on the ceiling at this location?) or given a photo op challenge.
 You earn points for each correct answer and photo submitted (you also have the option to “skip” challenges, but you lose points for that), and after each answer or photo is sent in, the app gives you fun information and trivia about that particular location before sending you onto the next point.

-My husband and I recently took a trip to New York City and were able to put the Stray Boots iPhone app into action.
 We chose to take the Fifth Avenue and Rockefeller Center and Soho walking tours.
 We had SO much fun taking these two neighborhood tours, and I’m positive that we saw more following the Stray Boots app than if we had been walking around unassisted.

 We had decided not to take any in-person walking tours while in NYC, because we didn’t want to be limited to their structure or schedule.
 But while we were at the Radio City Music Hall stop on our Stray Boots tour, I overheard a guide telling his group the same exact information we got from the trivia on our app!
 It cracked me up, because here we had the freedom of running on our own schedule (and not having to deal with the tour group crowd), and yet we weren’t missing out on any fun trivia.